edc/bass/README.md

 # Bass

-Bass makes it easy to use utilities written for Bash usable in [fish shell](https://github.com/fish-shell/fish-shell/).
+Bass makes it easy to use utilities written for Bash in [fish shell](https://github.com/fish-shell/fish-shell/).

 Regular bash scripts can be used in fish shell just as scripts written in any